JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 rather makes the variable `X` "point" to a new array returned by `f(tmp7)`, discarding the old array `X`.
-All of these extra arrays are eventually deallocated by Julia's garbage collector, but in the meantime it wastes a lot of memory (by an order of magnitude!)
+All of these extra arrays are eventually deallocated by Julia's garbage collector, but in the meantime it wastes a lot of memory (an order of magnitude!)

 If the array `X` is small, then the performance cost of allocating these temporary arrays is significant (10× slower for a 6-element array